ESSENTIAL PROPERTIES REALTY (EPRT) Institutional Ownership Changes & 13F Activity

 • What does "buy" mean in EPRT activity?

 "Buy" means an investor increased their reported position in EPRT compared to the prior reporting period.
-This reflects growing exposure to EPRT rather than necessarily a brand-new position (though new positions also appear as buys when prior quantity was zero).
+This reflects growing exposure to ESSENTIAL PROPERTIES REALTY (EPRT) rather than necessarily a brand-new position (though new positions also appear as buys when prior quantity was zero).

 • Is institutional interest in EPRT increasing?